A website is an investment. And to make the most of this investment you want both beautiful and robust.

 Of course, you should care about Google My Business.

 Knowing that Google serves its results by relevance, distance and prominence, and that the most visible results are being served by Google’s servers, its easy to see why GMB is an important factor for local SEO success.
 All three of these factors play upon your accuracy and investment into the page.
 There is no way to pay for better local ranking on Google yet, but by filling your GMB page with accurate information and actively managing the listing you’re going to make progress toward being found on local search results.

 Why care about Apple Maps & Yelp?

 If you’re not an Apple user, you probably don’t use Apple Maps.
-But you’ve likely heard of it, having marred with bugs and broken data partnerships.
-Nevertheless, Apple has put big money into fixing its Apple Maps App and its reputation over the last couple of years.
+But you’ve likely heard of it having been marred with bugs and broken data partnerships.
+Nevertheless, Apple has put big money into fixing its Apple Maps app and its reputation over the last couple of years.

 As for Yelp, it provides Apple with access to some of its business page information.
 And instead of building its own database for reviews, they utilize Yelp reviews.
 So, by optimizing and managing your Yelp listing to include accurate information and responses to reviews, you are syncing with Apple Maps to provide it better data.

 Get in on local search optimization NOW